 Fred has been racing since he was three.
 His dad, Jose, was a mechanic in an explosives factory and an early feminist.
 He built a go kart for his eldest daughter, who decided she really didn't want to compete in the red and white hand-built economy racer, so Jose adjusted the seat and pedals to fit little Fred.

-Naturally the Alonso family could only afford one set of tyres, which meant Fred leant to be quick in any conditions, wet or dry, on one set of rubber.
-While competing in the world kart championships, Fred worked as a mechanic on his rivals’ cars to earn enough money to compete.
+Naturally the Alonso family could only afford one set of tyres, which meant Fred learnt to be quick in any conditions, wet or dry, on one set of rubber.
+While competing in the world kart championships, Fred worked as a mechanic on his rivals' cars to earn enough money to compete.
 Out of 332 F1 starts, he has had 32 wins and 98 podiums.
-He’s also won a couple of Le Mans, a Dakar Rally and a World Endurance Cup Championship and his driving style is like Schuey’s.
+He's also won a couple of Le Mans, a Dakar Rally and a World Endurance Cup Championship and his driving style is like Schuey's.